Ways to determine pay increases for your employees

 “At the end of the day, the goal really should be to not even get to that point,” says Carroll.
 “The goal should be to figure out how to reward people in a way that increases employee motivation and creates an engaged workforce.”

-“And so as an organization, if what you’re doing is just responding to all the grumpy people, or the squeaky wheel, what’s going to happen is that you’re going to turn out a bunch of squeaky wheels.”
+Another thing companies should avoid when considering ways to determine pay increases for their employees is rewarding people for complaining about their current compensation.
+“It’s the old adage of, ‘You teach people how to treat you,’” Carroll says.
+“And so, as an organization, if what you’re doing is just responding to all the grumpy people or the squeaky wheel, what’s going to happen is that you’re going to turn out a bunch of squeaky wheels.”